Ysgol Bro Gwaun

 Ysgol Bro Gwaun (formerly Fishguard County Secondary School) is a secondary comprehensive school in the town of Fishguard in north Pembrokeshire.
 It is a predominantly English-medium school with significant use of Welsh, and has a catchment area covering the towns of Fishguard and Goodwick, the villages of Scleddau, Letterston and Newport and the surrounding areas including the Gwaun valley.
+The current Head-Teacher is Miss Alana Finn.

 The school was built in the 1960s because the old building (now demolished for Ysgol Glannau Gwaun) was too small.
 It was designed, like Sir Thomas Picton School, to be a cold war hospital in case of war.

-The school typically has around 500 pupils and 50 members of teaching staff.
+The school currently has 617 pupils and 50 members of staff.

 School Redevelopment

 In November 2017, a £10.9 million extension (funded jointly by the Welsh Government and Pembrokeshire County Council as part of the 21st Century Schools Programme) was officially opened.
 The extension - which involved the demolition of a significant amount of the previous building - provides new classrooms, designated provision for bilingual Special Educational Needs and new community facilities.